Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 This is a fairly extensive list of coverages, and one of the best for a cash back card.

-You will also be joined in the American Express invites, which includes special offers and advance access to events.
+You will also be joined in the American Express invites and Front Of The Line, which includes special offers and advance access to events.

 So what are the differences between these two?
-And is there a time when the Amex card can be a better option than the MBNA?
+And is there a time when the Amex card can be a better option than the Scotiabank?

-Let’s review six factors to see how they stack up.
+Let’s review seven factors to see how they stack up.

-The MBNA card has an annual fee of $89, $10 lower than the Amex Card.
+The Scotiabank card has an annual fee of $120, higher than the Amex Card.

 The Amex card will give your cash back every September as a statement credit.

-Here are the two cards coverage side by side:
+Here are the two cards’ coverage for comparison:

-While both cards have good insurance coverage, I would give the Amex a slight edge based on having a few more different types of insurance.
-Although, the rare Price Protection coverage on the MBNA card is a nice bonus.
+While both cards have good insurance coverage, I would give the Scotia a slight edge based on having a few more included coverages.

 While much is made about acceptance of Amex cards, as an Amex cardholder myself I don’t find it is much of an issue.